New York Central Park view

 foliage near Woodstock NY

-Lastly, but certainly not least, the legendary 1969 music event that made Woodstock famous made it associated with progressivism and counterculture.
-Even though the festival did not take place in Woodstock, the town captures the activist, creative and free-spirited vibe that connects it the event.
-The community of Woodstock still values its liberal ideas and progressive lifestyle.
-It also continues to be a center for musicians and artists.
-Woodstock is the most liberal city in New York.
+Last but certainly not least, the legendary 1969 music event that made Woodstock famous associated it with progressivism and counterculture[23].
+Even though the festival did not take place in Woodstock, the town captures the activist, creative, and free-spirited vibe that connects it to the event.
+Until now, it has continued to be a center for musicians and artists.

 Final Thoughts on the 12 Most liberal cities in New York